alvinmdj/mobile-cross-platform-if670/README.md

 ionic serve
 ```

-- Create a build folder for the project, run 'react-scripts build':
+- Create a build folder for the project, this command will run 'react-scripts build':
 ```sh
 // same as 'npm run build'
 ionic build